 Your providers send you their claim information each month.
-For those providers using KidKare, this information comes in via the Internet when running Transfer Data, unless you are a Cloud Connect customer.
+For those providers using KidKare, this information comes in via the Internet.
 For those providers who use scannable forms or your pre-exisitng forms, this information comes in the mail, and, in some cases, is dropped off at your office.

 If your providers use KidKare, your providers usually send very little paperwork to you.
 Unless you use eForms, you do receive printed child enrollment and income eligibility forms.
 However, KidKare generates a report with each new child enrollment.

 Providers can send child enrollment reports any time during the month.
 So, you could receive signed child enrollment forms throughout the month.
 When you receive a signed enrollment form, the provider has enrolled a new child, which means you need to activate that child before they are creditable in Minute Menu HX.

 We recommend that you do not deal with new enrollments until the second or third day of the month.
 At that time, run the Activate New Children function to activate these children.

 You automatically receive KidKare providers's child and claim information in real time.

 Some states require that you have printed versions of the provider's claimed meals and attendance on file.
 If you operate in one of these states, we recommend that you require your providers to print the Claimed Foods and Attendance report when they submit their claims via KidKare.
 You then must file these reports once you receive them.
 Direct your providers to the Print the Claimed Foods and Attendance Report on the KidKare help site if they need instructions for printing this report.

 Scannable Form Providers

 Providers who use scannable forms submit all forms bundled together at the end of the month.
 They mail these packets in big enough envelopes (typically 9x12) so the forms are not folded.
 These packets include:

 - Signed Scannable Menu Forms